Frequently Asked Questions

 What does Idaho Commerce do?

 The Idaho Department of Commerce provides assistance and resources to existing Idaho businesses and businesses interested in relocating to Idaho.
 We also offer resources to assist with community development.
 We market Idaho to the nation and the world.
-We have seven main divisions within Idaho Commerce — Business Attraction, Business Retention and Expansion, Idaho Tourism, International Trade, Broadband, Community Development and our Idaho Global Entrepreneurial Mission program.
 Not sure who can best help you?
 Contact us here.

 Can Idaho Commerce help me find grants for my business?